Master of Arts in Communication, Media and Theatre (30 credit hours)

 This graduate program is designed to provide advanced study of communication research and the principles and practices of communication, media and theatre, for teachers of communication at the secondary level, elementary school teachers, candidates for teaching positions in higher education, students interested in positions in business and industry, and as a preparation for further graduate study.
 All newly admitted students begin coursework in the fall semester.

 Minimum Requirements for Admission to the Program

 Students must fulfill the requirements for admission to the College of Graduate Studies and Research before admission into the CMT graduate program can be considered.
-Applicants are required to have completed 15 undergraduate credit hours (a minimum of 9 credit hours at the advanced [300 or above] undergraduate level) in Communication, Media or Theatre at an accredited institution of higher education with a B average.
+Applicants are required to have completed 15 undergraduate credit hours (a minimum of 9 credit hours at the advanced [300 or above] undergraduate level) in Communication, Media or Theatre or related areas at an accredited institution of higher education with a B average.
 Applicants will also be asked to submit a writing sample.
 Students must satisfy these requirements prior to being admitted into the program.
-All final admission decisions rest with the CMT faculty.
+All final admission decisions rest with the CMT Graduate Advisor.

 Students at large will only be authorized to enroll in graduate-level courses with approval of the graduate advisor and the course instructor.

 30 credit hours are required in consultation with the graduate advisor.
 A maximum of six hours in cognate areas may be included in the program with the approval of the graduate faculty committee of the Department of Communication, Media and Theatre.